Best Online Degrees in: Quality Management

 Quality management specialists may work in a wide variety of manufacturing environments, including food, pharmaceuticals, and clothing.
 Upon completion of a bachelor's degree program in quality management, graduates may work as quality improvement managers, equipped with skills in financial decision making and accounting.
 Since the fields of quality control and quality assurance are closely related, quality management majors may go on to work in these areas as well.

-According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage of quality control inspectors was $15.88 as of May 2010.
-Government economists estimate that job growth in this profession will be slower than the average growth rate for all professions, at 8% from 2010 to 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage of quality control inspectors was $15.88.
+Government economists estimate that job growth in this profession will be slower than the average growth rate for all professions, at 8%.
 Individuals should note that these figures represent estimates, and that actual earnings will vary based on experience, location, wider economic circumstances, and a host of other factors.